|

 address Welsh-Ryan Arena and the new football training facility on the

 lakeshore.
-According to the school, the 2021 Ryan donation is the lead
+The 2021 Ryan donation was the lead

-gift for Ryan Field's transformation, which will provide "an enhanced
+gift for Ryan Field's transformation, designed to provide "an enhanced

 gameday experience."
-Much of the new construction focuses on Americans
+Much of the new construction focused on Americans

 with Disabilities Act compliance and environmental factors.